 Explore this huge battleship permanently docked in Mobile, Alabama.
 In addition to the ship there are a variety of other World War II items to explore including the USS Drum, a World War II era submarine and some aircraft.
 There’s an adjacent park that is perfect for a picnic.

 So go hit the road!
 If you need some ideas for entertainment along the way, we have this list of audiobooks that are fun for families.
-Many are available through your local library.
+We also have a list of non-screen activities kids can do as they travel in the car.
+And if this is your first time attempting a road trip, we’ve got some survival tips as well.
 We hope you have fun and stay safe.

 Latest posts by Katy (see all)